Environmental Justice · California

-The AIRE Collaborative aims to establish a common foundation for community-engaged air emissions reduction strategies and scientifically-accurate air monitoring with environmental justice communitiesin California.
+The AIRE Collaborative builds a common foundation for community-engaged air emissions reduction strategies and scientifically-accurate air monitoring with environmental justice communities in California.

 We believe that everyone has the right to clean and healthy air.